The Chris Pratt, Jennifer Lawrence movie Passengers is a sci-fi adventure love story. In fact, it asks big questions about consent … and fairy tales.

 The spaceship Avalon is en route to a new planet, Homestead II.
 It’s transporting 5,000 colonists plus crew, all asleep in hibernation pods.

 The colonists plan on starting a new life far from Earth.
 But 30 years into the journey, a meteor strike causes one hibernation pod to malfunction, waking passenger Jim Preston (Chris Pratt).

 Once awake, Preston he can’t put himself back to sleep for the remaining 90-year trip.
 He then wakes fellow passenger, Aurora Lane (Jennifer Lawrence) – marooning them both on a malfunctioning spacecraft with no hope of rescue.

 - How author E. M. Forster predicted the internet in 1909

 - What song does Ellen Ripley sing at the end of Alien?

 Is Passengers a fairy tale?

-In Disney’s 1959 film Sleeping Beauty, evil fairy Maleficent curses Princess Aurora to die before her 16th birthday.
-Her fairy godmothers intervene to lessen the damage.
-Rather than dying, Aurora will fall into a deep sleep – and she can be woken by true love.
+In Disney’s 1959 animation, Sleeping Beauty, evil fairy Maleficent curses Princess Aurora to die before her 16th birthday.
+Her fairy godmothers intervene.
+Rather than dying, they fix it so that Aurora will fall into a deep sleep – a spell that can be broken by true love.

 Passengers mixes this fairy tale foundation with elements from Snow White.

-Passengers starts off with these classic fairy tale tropes, but gives them a modern twist:
+Passengers mixes these classic fairy tale tropes with a modern twist: